-If you love fluffy light cupcakes, you will want to make my Gluten Free Pumpkin Cupcakes recipe.
-They are filled with pumpkin spice flavor and then they are topped with a thick and creamy cinnamon buttercream frosting!
+If you love fluffy light cupcakes, you will want to make my Gluten-Free Pumpkin Cupcake recipe.
+They are full of pumpkin spice flavors.
+I then topped them with a thick and creamy cinnamon buttercream frosting!
 They are the perfect cupcakes for fall!

 Oh my good ness these are absolutely fluffy and moist and delicious.
 I made batch today."